 The Final Boxwood Revival

-The best revival strategy is prevention, but second best is identifying the cause and then dealing with it swiftly to give your boxwoods the best chances of regrowing to their former green glory.
+The best boxwood revival strategy is prevention, but the second best is identifying the cause and then dealing with it swiftly to give your boxwoods the best chances of regrowing to their former green glory.

 Good luck!